Local anesthesia: Medical

 A local anesthetic is a drug that causes reversible local anesthesia and a loss of nociception.
 When it is used on specific nerve pathways (nerve block), effects such as analgesia (loss of pain sensation) and paralysis (loss of muscle power) can be achieved.
 Clinical local anesthetics belong to one of two classes: aminoamide and aminoester local anesthetics.
 Synthetic local anesthetics are structurally related to cocaine.
 They differ from cocaine mainly in that they have no abuse potential and do not act on the sympathoadrenergic system, i.e. they do not produce hypertension or local vasoconstriction, with the exception of Ropivacaine and Mepivacaine that do produce weak vasoconstriction.
-Unlike other forms of anesthesia, a local can be used for a minor procedure in a surgeon's office as it does not put you into a state of unconsciousness.
+Unlike other forms of anesthesia, a local can be used for a minor procedure in a surgeon's office as it does not put one into a state of unconsciousness.
 However, the physician should have a sterile environment available before doing a procedure in their office.
+Local anesthetics work primarily by reversibly blocking voltage-gated sodium channels in neuronal membranes, which prevents the initiation and propagation of action potentials along sensory nerves.
+This blocks nociceptive signals from reaching the brain.

 Local anesthetics vary in their pharmacological properties and they are used in various techniques of local anesthesia such as: